How to Install Texmaker on Fedora Linux

 Flatpak Removal Method For Texmaker

-If you installed Texmaker through Flatpak, use the following command to uninstall it:
+Alternatively, if you installed Texmaker through Flatpak, use the following command to remove it:

 Conclusion